Grandal rallies Dodgers over Brewers 6-4 in 10

 ”Being the first game, it’s kind of like, `What do I do?”’
 Dozier said. ”Kike grabbed me and said, `Get on out there.”’

 Dozier singled leading off the seventh.
 With one out, Chris Taylor walked and Puig singled to right field, scoring Dozier to give the Dodgers a 3-2 lead.
-Pinch-hitter Enrique Hernandez followed and sacrificed into a fielder’s choice along the first-base line, scoring Taylor.
+Pinch-hitter Enrique Hernandez followed with a safety squeeze along the first-base line, scoring Taylor.

 ”Love the way he plays the game,” Roberts said of Dozier. ”He’s a hard-nosed player.
 I think there’s more of that to come.”